epfl-ada/ada-2023-project-capi/README.md

       We analyse in-game behavioural aspects like back-click usage (computing player’s aggregated back-click frequency), quitting tendencies (looking at the prior probability to quit), and category choice (how commonly articles of each category are used by the same player).
 Through statistical tests (like point-biserial correlation) we assess these factors’ correlations with quitting.

-#### 3. Putting everything together: Logistic Regression
+### 3. Putting everything together: Logistic Regression

 To reach a conclusion for our datastory, we build a logistic regression model.
 This allows us to output a probability to predict if a game will be finished or abandoned (based on starting and ending categories, article metrics, objective difficulties of games, etc).
 This allows us to control for all factors and measure the relative strength of the effects (after standardisation).
 From the output, we can discuss statistically significant predictors and derive implications (e.g., which categories have a negative influence, are more readable start articles better etc.).

-### Proposed timeline
+## Proposed timeline
-Our timeline and planned milestone are split across the two work streams on “*Analysis*” and “*Data Story*”:
+Our timeline and planned milestone are split across the two work streams on *Analysis* and *Data Story*:

 | Week #                   | Code / Analysis                                                                         | Data Story                                                              |
 |--------------------------|-----------------------------------------------------------------------------------------|-------------------------------------------------------------------------|